marzinouri/Wikicat/README.md

-# Wikicat
+# 🐱Wikicat

-🐱 You can find a notebook version of this tutorial in wikicat_tutorial.ipynb.
+You can find a notebook version of this tutorial in wikicat_tutorial.ipynb.

 ## Goal and Purpose
 Wikicat is a module that helps us extract all the pages of a given category and write them to a json file.
 You just need to pass a standard language code and also a valid category name and that is all!